physrisk/website-source/pages/topics.md

 measurement has some error related to it, no matter how small or apparently insignificant it appears.
 Measurement bias in the linear systems may play no role at all – system evolves as predicted with small or no corrections at all.
 But most of the interesting systems are not linear!
 In fact most of them are strongly non-linear.
-Non-linearities in dynamical equations may cause accumulating differences between solutions with apparently insignificant variation in initial conditions.
+Non-linearity in dynamical equations may cause accumulating differences between solutions with apparently insignificant variation in initial conditions.
 Thus over the time in non-linear system prediction of evolution and observed evolution may start to disagree by far more